Migracode-Barcelona/Module-JS3/object-destructuring/exercise-1/readme.md

 # Exercise

 - What is the syntax to destructure the object `personOne` in exercise.js?
+The syntax to destructure  the object `personOne` is let {name, age, favouriteFood } = personOne

-- Update the argument of the function `introduceYourself` to use destructuring on the object that gets passed in.
+- Update the argument of the function `introduceYourself` to use destructuring on the object that gets passed in. s